 While you can encourage students to respond to a question in multiple ways without technology tools, multimedia authoring tools engage student’s different intelligences and interests and naturally encourage them to create products that reflect their individuality and unique ideas.

 While we often think about collaboration in terms of connecting with experts or emailing experts, technology tools, like GoogleDocs, are allowing for collaboration on documents.
-The new version of Pixie 3 includes collaboration options that allows multiple students to work on the same project at the same time!
+The latest versions of Pixie, Frames, and Share include collaboration options that allow multiple students to work on the same project at the same time!

 21st century classrooms are not about technology, they are about learning!
 The are places that have moved from “teachers telling to students doing.”
 They are places where students are media producers, not just consumers.